laminas/laminas-loader/docs/book/standard-autoloader.md

 "fallback" autoloader (i.e., look for classes of any namespace or vendor prefix on the `include_path`).
 By default, `false`.

-> ### autoregister_zf is deprecated
+> ### autoregister_laminas is deprecated
 >
-> One other option is available to the `StandardAutoloader`: `autoregister_zf`.
+> One other option is available to the `StandardAutoloader`: `autoregister_laminas`.
 > We do not document it any longer, as it is no longer relevant.
 >
-> Starting with the 2.5.0 release of Zend Framework, the framework package
+> Starting with the 2.5.0 release of Laminas, the framework package
 > itself is a "metapackage", defining only a `composer.json` file listing
 > the packages for each component.
 >
-> As such, there is no single path in which all ZF files live, making the
+> As such, there is no single path in which all Laminas files live, making the
-> `autoregister_zf` flag useless for versions starting with 2.5.0; it will
+> `autoregister_laminas` flag useless for versions starting with 2.5.0; it will
-> only register the zend-loader path!
+> only register the laminas-loader path!
 >
 > If you are using this feature, you should update your code.
 We recommend
 > using [Composer](https://getcomposer.org)'s autoloader for autoloading
-> Zend Framework classes.
+> Laminas classes.

 ## Available Methods